SwikritiT/swaglabs-tests/blog/blog.md

 - Adding items to the cart
 - Checking out

-To ensure a fair comparison, I used the same selectors and functions as much as possible, across both frameworks.
+To ensure a fair comparison, I used the same selectors and functions across both frameworks as much as possible.
 This approach helps maintain consistency and minimizes discrepancies in the results.

 ---